RussDev7/TerraTranslate/README.md

 	}
 }
 ```
+## Sharppcap
+The foundation for this project was created on a free templet within the [sharppcap](https://github.com/dotpcap/sharppcap) repository.
+Huge thanks to the sharppcap team and all their contributors.
+I take no credit for their amazing work.

 ## Project Roadmap
  - [x] Dynamically get the local port of terraria.
  - [ ] Dynamically set the capture device from a .json.